 The baby blues

-During the first week after childbirth, many women get what's often called the ‘baby blues’.
-Women can feel down or depressed at a time when they expect they should feel happy at having a baby to look after.
-'Baby blues' are probably due to the sudden hormonal and chemical changes that take place in your body after childbirth.
+During the first week after childbirth, many women get what's often called the "baby blues".
+Women can experience a low mood and feel midly depressed at a time when they expect they should feel happy after having a baby.
+"Baby blues" are probably due to the sudden hormonal and chemical changes that take place in your body after childbirth.

 Symptoms can include:

-- bursting into tears for no apparent reason
+- feeling emotional and bursting into tears for no apparent reason

 - feeling irritable or touchy